Reamuji/3DToGeoDash_SPWN/README.md

 ## How to rotate it
 This one is a bit complicated, but ill try to explain it.

-So there's 3 object that i call triaxis, they are the obj that govern how the model would rotate. imagine a transparent ball (diameter = 2 block), and then you stick a smaller ball on top, right and front of it. these 3 ball are the triaxis, and if you rotate the ball, the triaxis would move right ? that movement is what make the illusion of the model rotating in 3D.
+So there's 3 object that i call triaxis, they are the obj that govern how the model would rotate. imagine a transparent ball (diameter = 2 block), and then you stick a smaller ball on top, right and front of it. these 3 ball are the triaxis, and if you rotate the ball, the triaxis would move right ? that movement is what make the illusion of the model rotating in 3D. now you need to emulate that movement in 2D

 X triaxis (the one you stick on right) = group 1